Bike and boat route between the Netherlands and Belgium on Magnifique III

 - Discovery of the Delta plan.

-Day 4 - Dordrecht - Willemstad - Tholen (36 or 44 km)
+Day 3 - Dordrecht - Willemstad / Willemstad - Bergen op Zoom (42 km or 50 km)

-In the afternoon, you will board the boat again which will sail to the port city of Antwerp, located on the River Scheldt.
 Antwerp is famous for processing up to 80% of the world's rough diamonds and is a city with many attractions.
-Visit the Town Hall, one of the many stately buildings built during the Renaissance period, the historic City Square Grote Market, Lieve-Vrouwe Cathedral and medieval Steen Castle.
-After dinner you can visit the beautiful historic city center.
+Visit the City Hall, one of the many majestic buildings constructed during the Renaissance period, the historic City Square Grote Market, the Lieve-Vrouwe Cathedral and the medieval Steen Castle.

-Day 5 - Antwerp - Temse - St Amands (34 or 49 km)
+Day 5 - Antwerp - Temse - St Amands (34 km or 49 km)

 Day 6 - St Amands - Dendermonde - Ghent (52 km)

-Today you will continue to follow the Schelde river to Ghent where the ship will moor overnight at a lock at the exit of the city.
-Ghent is a vibrant university city with a rich history.
-Since Roman times, Ghent's position at the junction of the Lys and the Scheldt has enabled it to be a prosperous trading port.
-In total, the city has an opera house, 18 museums, more than 100 churches and more than 400 historic buildings.
-The main attractions are Saint Bavo's Cathedral, where a number of masterpieces of medieval art are kept, including the famous 'Adoration of the Mystic Lamb' by Jan van Eyck and the 91-meter belfry. high of Ghent.This is one of three medieval towers that overlook the old city center.Before dinner, a small river boat will take you on a guided tour of the historic city.
+Ghent is a lively university city with a rich history.
+Since Roman times, Ghent's position at the junction of the Leie and Scheldt rivers has allowed it to be a prosperous trading port.
+In total, the city has an opera house, 18 museums, more than 100 churches and more than 400 historical buildings.
+The main attractions are St. Bavo's Cathedral, where a number of masterpieces of medieval art are preserved, including the famous "Adoration of the Mystic Lamb" by Jan van Eyck and the 91-meter-high Ghent Belfry.

-Day 7 - Ghent - Brugges (22 or 45 km)
+Day 7 - Ghent - Bruges (22 or 45 km)

 Today you will cycle from Ghent through the beautiful Flemish countryside of West Flanders to Bruges.
 It is described as the "Venice of the North" and arguably the most beautiful of all Flemish cities.
-Bruges attracts over two million visitors annually who come to see its UNESCO-listed medieval city center and many historic attractions.
+Bruges attracts more than two million visitors each year who come to see its medieval city center, a UNESCO World Heritage Site, and many historical attractions.
+Bruges has managed to maintain its historical fabric over the centuries, so that today the city's original Gothic buildings are an integral part of its identity.
+While you're here, you can visit one of Bruges' many museums or simply admire the amazing beauty and culture of this unforgettable city over a terrace café.

 Day 8 - Bruges